 “Adjacent to the kitchen is a small light-filled room, where Clark Florence speculates that the previous owners kept a washer and dryer.
 Post-renovation, built-in shelves topped with Carrera marble offer extra storage and prep space.” –SFGate

 Want it?
 The asking price is $1.995 million.
-Check the listing at Estately and articles at SFGate, Curbed, and House Beautiful for more information.
+Check SFGate, Curbed, and House Beautiful for more photos and information.
 (HB photos by John Lee.)
 Learn more about Tyler Florence at Food Network and his own website.